Darien Risk of Injury to a Minor Lawyer

 Sections 53-21(a)(1) and (3), the provisions prohibiting endangerment and the “sale” of minors, classify these offenses as Class C felonies.
 Those convicted face up to ten years in prison and a fine of up to $10,000.

 Risk of injury involving sexual conduct is a Class B felony punishable by a fine of up to $15,000, sex offender registration, sex offender probation, and imprisonment for up to 20 years.
-Darien does not have its own criminal courthouse, so all risk of injury arrests report to Stamford Superior Court, located at 123 Hoyt Street in Stamford.
+As an attorney can attest, Darien does not have its own criminal courthouse, so all risk of injury arrests report to Stamford Superior Court, located at 123 Hoyt Street in Stamford.

 Arrests for risk of injury in Darien must not be taken lightly.
-For the best chance of success, it is vital to start speaking with a Darien risk of injury to a minor attorney who understands these charges and can build the best possible defense.
+For the best chance of success, it is vital to start speaking with a Darien risk of injury to a minor lawyer who understands these charges and can build the best possible defense.
+Call the Law Offices of Mark Sherman now to get started.